ga-wdi-boston/ruby-object-inheritance/README.md

 -   Squares should be instantiated with `Square.new(4)` to create a square with all sides equal to 4.
--   Instances of Square should respond to the `#area` method and give the correct result.
+-   Instances of Square should respond to the `#calculate_area` method and give the correct result.
 -   Do not override anything that doesn't need to be overriden.